RubendeBruin/DAVE_plugin_example/README.md

 requesting the documentation for property p on a node of class C should give the documentation of p of class B. This can be done using the mro.
 The property of the class with the lowest index in the mro of the node class is the one we want.

-The logical way to store is as a nested dictionary:
+The data is stored as a nested dictionary:

 `data[class][propname(str)] = node_property_info`